telefonicaid/fiware-orion/doc/manuals/devel/flowsIndex.md

 	* Continues from MB-18, MB-20 or MB-21
 	* Continues in NF-02

-Related with notifications (NF prefix):
+Related to notifications (NF prefix):

 * [NF-01: Notification on entity-attribute update/creation without thread pool](README.md#flow-nf-01)
 	* Continues from MD-01 or MD-03